By Ed Lively, PMP, PRINCE2 Practitioner, MCITP | IIL Senior Consultant and Trainer

 When you’re ready to get PMP certified, IIL can help.

-Register with code SOCIAL for 10% off!
+Register with the code PREPNOW for a $120.00 discount!

 Ed Lively brings a wealth of experience to the project management field as a practitioner, presenter, mentor, and author.
 His multidimensional skills allow him to teach 52 different classes in three core subject areas: negotiation and conflict resolution skills, all aspects of project management and team leadership.